 Immersive virtual reality is providing an exciting new way of seeing our world.
 The challenge, though, is how to use such environments to contribute to the solution of large scale problems, and make this world a better place.
-Here at QUT, the ARC Excellence Centre for Mathematical and Statistical Frontiers, we combine visual and statistical capabilities to make that change.
-As you know, in collaboraiton with the Lupunaluz Foundation our scientists went to Amazon in Peru, to capture data using stereo camera, and various 360-degree cameras.
-Having such recordings, we can then bring the jungle to the experts, and elicit information to gain insight into the problem of interest.
+Here at QUT, in the ARC Excellence Centre for Mathematical and Statistical Frontiers, we combine visual and statistical capabilities to make that change.
+Our scientists went to the Amazon in Peru, to capture data using stereo camera, and various 360-degree cameras.
+Using these recordings, we can then bring the jungle to the experts, and elicit information to gain insight into the problem of interest.

 Hardware used in the field trip

 Stereo camera: Dual Hero System with 2x GoPro Hero 3+ installed.